Certified Patient Care Technician (non-credit)

 Certified Nurse Aides and Certified Patient Care Technician Assistants work in hospitals, nursing homes, and long-term care facilities providing patient care under the supervision of doctors, nurses and other medical professionals.
 Certified Nurse Aides provide patients’ personal hygiene, assist with serving meals, feeding patients, transporting patients, checking vital signs and weight, and recording intake and output information.
 Patient Care Technicians are multi-skilled individuals with diverse job duties which include taking vital signs, ECG recording, venipuncture for specimen collection, wound care, and medical documentation.

-Earning potential for a CNA with a CPCT/A ranges from $24,000 to $32,000 per the U.S. DOL Bureau of Labor Statistics.
+Earning potential for a CNA with a CPCT/A is $29,640 per the U.S. DOL Bureau of Labor Statistics.
 Projected job growth in the field is 17% from 2014-2024.
 Those with dual certifications often have greater earning potential.

 The CNA & CPCT/A program prepares students to provide critical day-to-day patient care in various healthcare settings such as hospitals, nursing homes or long-term care facilities while following infection control procedures and safety guidelines.

 The CNA & CPCT/A is a 190 hour program that awards a dual certification in Certified Nurse Aide and Patient Care Technician.
 In MODULE I, participants first learn the responsibilities of the CNA and prepare for the State of Connecticut licensure.

 MODULE I Learning Objectives: